2017–18 Bowling Green Falcons men's basketball team

-The 2017–18 Bowling Green Falcons men's basketball team represents Bowling Green State University during the 2017–18 NCAA Division I men's basketball season.
-The Falcons, led by third-year head coach Michael Huger, play their home games at the Stroh Center as members of the East Division of the Mid-American Conference.
+The 2017–18 Bowling Green Falcons men's basketball team represented Bowling Green State University during the 2017–18 NCAA Division I men's basketball season.
+The Falcons, led by third-year head coach Michael Huger, played their home games at the Stroh Center as members of the East Division of the Mid-American Conference.

 Previous season

 The Falcons finished the 2016–17 season 13–19, 7–11 in MAC play to finish in a tie for eighth place.
 As the No. 10 seed in the MAC tournament, they lost in the first round to Toledo.